AlifRadifanPiandy/PHP_Laravel_PENA/README.md

 ## Usage

-To login as an admin1, use the following credentials:
+To login as an admin 1, use the following credentials:

 -   Username: alif
 -   Password: admin

-To login as an admin2, use the following credentials:
+To login as an admin 2, use the following credentials:

 -   Username: admin
 -   Password: pena2023